romaomb/dataglove/README.md

 # DataGlove

-This project was made really fast, so I could get my bachelor degree on Computer Engineering.
+This project was made in three months, so I could get my bachelor degree on Computer Engineering.
 Now I'm looking forward to improve it.
 There's no stable version yet, to see the current development status go to [develop branch](https://github.com/matheusromao/dataglove-android/tree/develop).

 ## Abstract